GarrettBeatty/garrett.beatty.codes/content/apps/reader-for-arxiv/support.md

 If you need help with Reader for arXiv or have any questions, please feel free to reach out:

-- **Email:** garrett@beatty.codes
+- **Email:** arxiv@beatty.codes

 ### Feature Requests
 Have an idea for improving the app?
-Please submit your suggestions through our GitHub issues page or email us directly.
+Please submit your suggestions through email.

 [Privacy Policy](/apps/reader-for-arxiv/privacy)